firehoseio/firehose/README.md

 # Getting Started

-First, you'll need to install and run Redis 2.6 from http://redis.io/download Version 2.6 is required because Firehose uses [Lua/EVAL](http://redis.io/commands/eval) for its transactions, which is not available in earlier versions of Redis.
+First, you'll need to [install and run Redis 2.6](http://redis.io/download).
+Version 2.6 is required because Firehose uses [Lua/EVAL](http://redis.io/commands/eval) for its transactions, which is not available in earlier versions of Redis.

 Then install the gem.